michaelklishin/monger/README.md

 ## Project Maturity

-Monger is not a young project: it will be 1 year old around July 2012, with active production use from week 1.
+Monger is not a young project: started in July 2011, it is over 1 year old with active production use from week 1.